mikegcoleman/hybrid-workshop/pwd_readme.md

 	f358be10862c: Skipped foreign layer
 	latest: digest: sha256:e28b556b138e3d407d75122611710d5f53f3df2d2ad4a134dcf7782eb381fa3f size: 2825
 	```
+6. You may check your repositories in the DTR web interface to see the newly pushed image.

 ### <a name="task3.3"></a> Task 3.3: Deploy the Windows Web App
 Now that we have our Windows Tweet App up on the DTR server, let's deploy it.
-It's going to be almost identical to how did the Linux version with a couple of one small exceptionn: Docker EE on Windows Server 2016 does not currently support ingress load balancing, so we'll exposer the ports in `host` mode using `dnsrr`
+It's going to be almost identical to how did the Linux version with a couple of one small exceptions: Docker EE on Windows Server 2016 does not currently support ingress load balancing, so we'll expose the ports in `host` mode using `dnsrr`

 1. Switch back to UCP in your web browser